fafrd/ens-reverse-lookup/README.md

 This repo contains a [Cloudflare Worker](https://developers.cloudflare.com/workers/) script that will perform the reverse-lookup: that is, given an ethereum address, return the ENS domain.

+## developing

+Install cloudflare's 'wrangler' cli tool: https://developers.cloudflare.com/workers/cli-wrangler/install-update

+authenticate with cloudflare: `wrangler login`

+open `wrangler.toml` and set the account_id value based on the output of the previous command

+develop interactively with `wrangler dev`

+publish the application: `wrangler publish`